Death of a Princess: Controversy

 In a retrospective interview for the Frontline rebroadcast, Thomas described his reasons for making the film:

 In Edward Said's book Covering Islam, he discusses the release of Death of Princess and the Saudi response.
 He argues that although the Saudis opposed the showing of the film and used their money to try and coerce PBS from televising it, they lacked the cultural capital that the West had over representation of Muslims in the media.
-Naturally, the Saudis opposed it for its implications of Saudi royal family corruption, but also because it only reinforced images of Sharia law that Westerners understand—punishment.
+The Saudis opposed it for its implications of Saudi royal family corruption, but also because it only reinforced images of Sharia law that Westerners understand; punishment.

+In 2025, The Guardian named it among 70 "unforgettable" shows from the history of ITV, noting that Prime Minister Margaret Thatcher cited it as her least favourite show and adding: "Condemning the show, the Thatcher government seemed to lament that it lacked Middle Eastern censorship powers.
+That ATV lost its ITV licence in the 1982 reshuffle was officially a coincidence."

 The film has never been broadcast again in the UK, although there was a private screening at the British Academy of Film and Television Arts in 2009.
 It was re-broadcast in the US by Frontline in April 2005, for its 25th anniversary.
 This was under limited terms described in its original contract, meaning that because of copyright and issues with royalties, it is not available for Internet viewing through PBS.